dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ## Access
 You can log in to the dbt Snowflake Native App using your regular Snowflake login authentication method.
-During this [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud), you will not need a dbt Cloud seat to access the application but this is subject to change.
-This means you will not need to provide dbt Cloud credentials to access the application.
+During this [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud), you do not need dbt Cloud credentials (a dbt Cloud seat) to access the application but this is subject to change.

 App users are able to access all information that's available to the API service token.